40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 Float Your Keys

-All you will need here is a cork, it doesn’t matter what kind of cork just as long as it can float your keys back up should they fall into the water.
-However, if you are going to going into shallow running water, we suggest tying your keys onto something heavy so that it will sink right down and not float down the stream.
+All you will need here is a cork.
+It doesn’t matter what kind of cork just as long as it can float your keys back up should they fall into the water.
+However, if you are going into shallow running water, we suggest tying your keys onto something heavy so that it will sink right down and not float down the stream.

 Amplify Your Music